usrbinsam/backups-of-denial/README.md

-# Backups of Denial
+# Backups of Denial: Dark Souls Realtime Save Game Backup

 This program makes a timestamped copy of your Save file each time the game writes to it.
 If a hacker invader manages to corrupt your game save, you have the opportunity to roll back to a good save file.

+The goal here is to always have a fresh copy of a recent game state.
+The backup location will rapidly fill in just a few hours of gameplay.

 This runs as a separate process from the game; it is not a mod and therefore does not violate ToS.

-Backups of Denial, by default, will check the basic structure of the save file after each backup.
-If it detects a corrupt file, it will exit to prevent copying more corrupt files.
+Backups of Denial checks the basic structure of the save file after each backup.
+If it detects a corrupt file, it stops creating backups to prevent copying over more corrupt files and subsequently pruning good ones.

 ## Setup